chenxingqiang/secret-learn/doc/developers/contributing.rst

   is doing.
 It may also help to stop a minute and think *how would I do this myself if I had to?*
 - The trickiest thing is often to identify which portions of the code are relevant, and which are not.
-In jax-sklearn **a lot** of input checking is performed, especially at the beginning of the :term:`fit` methods.
+In secret-learn **a lot** of input checking is performed, especially at the beginning of the :term:`fit` methods.
   Sometimes, only a very small portion of the code is doing the actual job.
   For example looking at the :meth:`~linear_model.LinearRegression.fit` method of